Stickykenny/TIA-for-htr/README.md

 ├── models/
 |   └── >>> Contains Kraken model
 ├── logs/
+|   └── >>> Contains various files used by the program
+├── ressources/
 |   └── >>> Contains logs created each run
+├── manual_align/
+|   └── >>> Contains files for manually align text/image
 ├── MDV-site-Xavier-Lang/
 |   └── >>> Specified folder containing pdf
 └── tmp/
     |── >>> Temporary files, can be deleted at the cost re-calculating everything
     ├── cropped_match/
-    |   └── >>>  Contains for each image, pairs of image-text of their segmented parts
+    |   └── >>>  Contains for each image, pairs of text/image of their segmented parts
     ├── extract_image/
     |   └── >>> Contains images fetched
     ├── extract_pdf/